csula/cs3220-spring-2018/notes/labs/lab1.md

 should have this `app.css` imported to apply styles to each component accordingly.

-When finish, you should have quite nice looking customer facing portion of the incremental game (allowing customer to see button to increment counter later and buy automatic resource in the resources.html page).
+When finish, you should have quite nice looking customer facing portion of the incremental game – able to see the interfaces of the game without any interactions.

 ## Requirements

-### Game.html
+### index.html

 In this page, you want to have the page structure set up properly (including the header, navigation, footer and the main content area) along with importing the